This post may contain affiliate links. It was last updated on September 16, 2020.

 Perfect combinations that absolutely wowed me!

-This beet caraway sauerkraut is a very simple combination but such a flavor powerhouse!
+This beetroot sauerkraut with caraway seeds is a very simple combination but such a flavor powerhouse!

 While I mostly added the beets to this recipe for flavor, there are many benefits to eating fermented beets.
 You can find valuable information on beet fermentation health benefits in my beet kvass post.
 The addition of beets also creates a beautiful color that adds depth and variation to salads and will tempt kids to try it!